boxblinkracer/phpunuhi/README.md

 The purpose is, that every locale in a translation-set should match across those languages (all files should have the same structure for example).

+You can also specify what locale is the base locale using the attribute **base="true"**.
+This will be used for certain features where it's necessary to know the base locale that should contain all values.

 This is how you can define locales (with files in this sample).
 You can also use a placeholder **%locale%**, **%locale_lc%**, **%locale_uc%** and **%locale_un%** in the value to make things easier for you.